GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/01-research.md

 <div style="font-family: 'Comic Sans MS'; font-size:17px; background-color:rgb(213, 216, 220);margin-bottom:6px;">Current Projects</div>

-* **chainBoost:** Develop secure frameworks for boosting performance and improving scalability of decentralized blockchain-based services (aka Web 3.0).
+* **chainBoost:** Develop secure frameworks for boosting performance and improving scalability of Web 3.0 and DeFi.

 * **Basing cryptography on biological assumptions:** In stealthy mode :) More about it in our [paper]() (soon to appear in Eurocrypt 2022).